Josh Stein: North Carolina Attorney General

 Stein negotiated eight Anti-Robocall Principles with a bipartisan coalition of 51 attorneys general and 12 companies to protect phone users from illegal robocalls.
 He also launched Operation Silver Shield, an effort to protect older North Carolinians from fraud and scams.

 After the COVID-19 pandemic began, Stein won a preliminary injunction against a Charlotte tow company sued for price-gouging and announced the investigation of nine North Carolina–based sellers on Amazon accused of raising prices on coronavirus-related products, including hand sanitizer and N95 masks.
 Stein won more than $1 million in price-gouging cases.

 On August 21, 2021, the legislature voted to remove Stein as its legal representation before the courts after he refused to appeal the findings of a lower court that a North Carolina state law that disenfranchised anyone convicted of a felony was unconstitutional.
 Stein said he had been waiting for the ruling to be formally filed.
 Legislative leaders alleged Stein was "slow-walking" the case to allow felons to vote in the next election.

 Governor of North Carolina

 Election

 Map of the 2024 North Carolina gubernatorial election results.

 On January 18, 2023, Stein announced his candidacy for governor of North Carolina in the 2024 election.
 He was endorsed by Governor Roy Cooper and hundreds of other elected officials and organizations.

 On Super Tuesday, Stein advanced to the general election and faced Republican lieutenant governor Mark Robinson.
-After a CNN report on inflammatory and antisemitic comments Robinson had made on a pornography forum, Stein became the heavy favorite.
+Beginning in the summer, Stein consistently led in polling, and after a CNN report on inflammatory and antisemitic comments Robinson had made on a pornography forum, Stein became the heavy favorite.

 Stein won the election by a margin of 14.8%, even as Republican Donald Trump defeated Democrat Kamala Harris by 3.2% in the concurrent 2024 presidential election in North Carolina.
 Stein had previously won statewide by only 0.54% in 2016 and 0.26% in 2020.